Chapter History

 • Moses Shelby, born 1760, died September 17, 1828, near New Madrid, Mississippi.
 Married a Miss Renfro.

 On November 12, 1758, near Loyal Hanna, the men under his command came into conflict unexpectedly with a party of Indians and, in a personal encounter, Captain Evan Shelby slew with his own hand one of the principal Indian chiefs.
-He served as major of a detachment of the Virginia regiment in this same war.
-In May 1762, Evan was elected one of the managers for Maryland of the Potomac Company, and he acquired large tracts of land in Maryland by patent and purchase.
+He served as Major of a detachment of the Virginia Regiment in this same war.
+In May 1762, Evan was elected one of the Managers for Maryland of the Potomac Company, and he acquired large tracts of land in Maryland by patent and purchase.

 About 1772, Evan and Letitia immigrated to Fincastle County in Southwest Virginia.
 Their new home was called Sapling Grove.
 A 1779 survey of state lines showed Sapling Grove to be in North Carolina.
 This land later became Northeast Tennessee, near the town of Bristol, Sullivan County, Tennessee.

 Letitia was a fervent Patriot and an inspiration to Evan Shelby during the stormy prewar days and battles of the American Revolutionary War.
 In 1774, Evan commanded a company under Dunmore and Lewis against Indians on Scioto River.
-He fought in the battle of Point Pleasant on the Ohio River, and near the close of action on the death or disability of his superiors in command, was the chief commanding officer.
+He fought in the battle of Point Pleasant on the Ohio River, and near the close of action, on the death or disability of his superiors in command, was the chief commanding officer.
 In 1776, Evan was appointed by Governor Henry of Virginia a Major in the Army commanded by Colonel Christian against the Cherokees.

-In 1777, Evan was appointed Colonel of Sundry garrisons posted on the frontier of Virginia and commissioned with Colonels Preston and Christian to hold treaty expedition of two thousand men against the Chickamauga Indians on the Tennessee River, for which service he was thanked by the Continental Congress.
-That same year he was appointed by Gov. Caswell of North Carolina a Brigadier General in the state militia, the first officer of that grade on the Western waters.
+In 1777, Evan was appointed Colonel of sundry garrisons posted on the frontier of Virginia and commissioned with Colonels Preston and Christian to hold treaty expedition of two thousand men against the Chickamauga Indians on the Tennessee River, for which service he was thanked by the Continental Congress.
+That same year he was appointed by Gov. Caswell of North Carolina a Brigadier-General in the State Militia, the first officer of that grade on the Western waters.

 On September 7, 1777, Letitia died in Charlottesville, Virginia.
 It is not known what brought her to Charlottesville, which is located midway between her new home at Sapling Grove and her earlier residence, Maiden's Choice.
-She lies buried in the old Maplewood Cemetery and her tombstone bears this inscription: "Here lies the body of Letitia Shelby who died September 7, 1777, Aged 52 years."
+She lies buried in the old Maplewood Cemetery and her tombstone bears this inscription: "Here lies the body of Letitia Shelby who died September 6, 1777, Aged 52 years."
 Her birth record has now been located, so we know her death age was 50 years.

 In 1788, at age 68, Evan Shelby married 20-year-old Isabella Elliott.
 They had three children: James, born in 1788; Letitia, born in 1790, and Eleanor, born in 1792.
 Evan died December 4, 1794, and is buried at Bristol, Tennessee/Virginia, which is included within his lands known originally as Sapling Grove and later as King’s Meadows.
 He lived to see Isaac become Kentucky’s first governor.